benbogart/Movie-Analysis/README.md

 ## Join the data

 ### Join title_basics and movie_budget as df
-We will start by joining the title_basics and movie_budget so we can deal with any duplicates created by thay join right away.
+We will start by joining the title_basics and movie_budget so we can deal with any duplicates created by that join right away.

 We will use merge to combine title_basics with movie_budgets using a right join on both release year, and movie title because we don't have a key in common.
-Because merge reindexes, we reset the index to keep tconst in our table.
+Merge reindexes, so we reset the index to keep `tconst` in our table.

-We know there are duplicates because titles are listed with the same release year but different genres and tconst values.
+We know there are duplicates because titles are listed with the same release year but different genres and `tconst` values in the `title_basics` DataFrame.
 We will drop duplicates.

 Since we don't know which of the duplicated movies is correct we will drop them all.
 If we don't we could end up identifying the wrong people as profitable which would be worse than not identifying a profitable person.

 ### Join df with title_principals as df
-There is a unique key (tconst) for joining this title_principals with df.
+There is a unique key `tconst` for joining this title_principals with df.
 This will give us movie data for each principal in a movie.
 The indices are already set so they don't need to be specified.

 We want records for which we have data in both dataframes so we will use an inner join.